 A. I have realized that a business will always have challenges.
 Embrace the impossible and you will grow as a human being.

 Q. What are your goals for the business?

 A. Our goal is to put iGot Juiced in all the small towns of the Kootenays.
 We plan to franchise.

 Q. What is your greatest strength as an entrepreneur?

 A. I spent 8 years in the Military and they taught me never to give up.
 I have learned to conquer my fears of adversity.
 This opportunity to build a little business into a chain is very exciting and rewarding.

 Q. What personal lessons have you learned as an entrepreneur?

 A. I enjoy being an entrepreneur.
 I also love that my business benefits communities not just by creating jobs but in educating them on a healthy way of eating.

-A. Women’s Enterprise gave me the biggest pat on the back when they looked at my business plan and believed in me.
+A. WeBC gave me the biggest pat on the back when they looked at my business plan and believed in me.
 Even when we put together a business plan there was still a bit of fear of failure.
-I got repeated e-mails from a Business Advisor at the Women’s Enterprise asking me how I was doing.
-It is nice that an organization doesn’t just lend you money, they come on side to give you support and resources as well.
+I got repeated e-mails from a Business Advisor at WeBC asking me how I was doing.
+It is nice that an organization doesn’t just lend you money, they come on the side to give you support and resources as well.
 I felt that they really cared and were excited to see me succeed.
 It gave me hope to keep pushing forward even when I started to doubt myself.
 Thank you for being there for me.